craig-willis/icasa/docs/variables.md

 ## BETYdb: Traits and Variables

+BETYdb models variables and traits explicitly.
+Units are an attribute of a variable.

+### Variables
 According to the BETYdb [schema](https://www.betydb.org/schemas), variables have the following primary attributes:

 | Attribute     | Description |